wdmdev/02477-bayesian-ml/README.md

 # 02477-bayesian-ml
-Course 02477 in Bayesian Machine Learning @ The Technical University of Denmark
+My notes and code for the course 02477 in Bayesian Machine Learning @ The Technical University of Denmark

 https://kurser.dtu.dk/course/02477